 - An initial consultation

 - A detailed proposal

+- A well-thought-out design with drawings, elevations, finishes, etc.

 - An in-depth payment schedule

 - A pre-construction meeting

 - A client calendar with a steadfast timeline

 - If a contractor simply "plays it by ear", you may want to look elsewhere to find a trustworthy contractor.